 House of Books in Saint Petersburg wasn’t initially constructed to be a bookshop.
 It was designed and built for Singer Sewing Machine Company as its Russian headquarters.

-The company wanted to make it a skyscraper similar to the one they have in New York; however, in Saint Petersburg it was forbidden to build anything taller than the Winter Palace.
+The company wanted to make it a skyscraper similar to the one they have in New York.
+However, in Saint Petersburg it was forbidden to build anything taller than the Winter Palace.
 Therefore, the architect needed to find a smart way to make the building stand out.
 And he did: The building has a beautiful glass tower topped with a globe.
 It is lovely — and subtle.

 Source: Dorota of Born Globals.
-Check out Dorota’s top things to see in Saint Petersburg, Russia!
+Check out Dorota’s top things to see in Saint Petersburg, Russia.

 This bookshop gave voice to the Beat movement, publishing Allen Ginsberg’s Howl and spotlighting authors like Jack Kerouac and William S. Burroughs.
-Sixty-five years later, the store is still a touchstone for San Francisco’s ongoing counterculture.
+Sixty-five years later, the store is still a touchstone for San Francisco’s counterculture.

-The store still promotes ideas and creativity that sit squarely outside the mainstream with a poetry room and an eclectic assortment of staff pics.
+The store still promotes ideas and creativity outside the mainstream with a poetry room and an eclectic assortment of staff pics.
 You can wander around the upstairs fiction section or the basement nonfiction area, buy a book, and then go up to the attic.
 There you’ll find the poetry room, a great reading space with lots of light and cushy chairs.